rocknsm/rock-docs/docs/usage/support.md

 * You allow management via SSH from any network (defined by `rock_mgmt_nets`)

-* You wish to use Bro, Suricata, Stenographer (disabled by default) and the whole data pipeline.
+* You wish to use Zeek, Suricata, Stenographer (disabled by default) and the whole data pipeline.
 (See `with_*` options)

 * If installed via ISO, you will perform an offline install, else we assume online (defined by `rock_online_install`)

-* Bro will use half of your CPU resources, up to 8 CPUs
+* Zeek will use half of your CPU resources, up to 8 CPUs

 We will continue to add more support information as the userbase grows.